June-Han/jumper_adventure/README.md

 ## Controls
-Movement: Arrow keys or asdw
+- Movement: Arrow keys or ASDW alphabet keys
+- Arrow keys (Press <- or -> for moving left or right, press down arrow for crouching)
+- ASDW keys (Press a or w for moving left or right, press down s for crouching)

-Jump: Spacebar
+- Jump: Spacebar

-Attack: F
+- Attack: F